 The subjects we offer are:

-GCSE: Art, Design Technology, Drama, Food, French, German, Geography, History, ICT, Music, Physical Education, and Triple science (by invitation only).
+GCSE: Art, Design Technology, Drama, Food, French, German, Geography, History, Computer Science, Music, Physical Education, and Triple science (by invitation only).
 Technical Award: Health and Social Care.

 Last year, almost all of our students were given their first choices in option subjects.
 We do reserve the right to alter courses available if group members are too low to make the option viable.
 We therefore request that you make a serious reserve option choice which might be used if one of the first option choices cannot be accommodated.

 For further information about the options please click here.

 Additionally here are the current GCSE specifications for the subjects that are being currently offered.

 THE ENGLISH BACCALAUREATE